End world's 'coal addiction' to avert climate devastation, UN chief says

 The U.N. chief told a gathering of world mayors in Copenhagen that too little was being done to tackle climate change and avert its harmful consequences.

-“Let us make no mistake, we are facing an urgent crisis,” Guterres told the summit in the Danish capital, organised by the C40 network of cities.
+“Let us make no mistake, we are facing an urgent crisis,” Guterres told the summit in the Danish capital, organized by the C40 network of cities.

 “Climate change is moving faster than we are, exceeding worst-case projections,” he added.